OutSystems/docs-product/src/develop/seo/seo-friendly-url-reactive.md

 Consider the following when working with custom screen URLs:
 * You can add custom URLs to all screens except for the Default Screen.
-* When copying screens with custom URLs from a Reactive Web app module to a Mobile app module, **Service Studio** removes the custom URL configurations in the Mobile App module because SEO works differently for mobile apps.
+* When copying screens with custom URLs from a Reactive Web app module to a Mobile app module, **Service Studio** removes the custom URL configurations in the Mobile app module because SEO works differently for mobile apps.

 </div>